syhpoon/xyzcmd/doc/user/events_hooks.rst

 more arguments along with it.

-For example, before passing a typed command to shell, method `:sys:cmd:execute` fires an event `event:sys:cmd:execute` with typed command as an argument.
+For example, before passing a typed command to shell, method `:core:shell:execute` fires an event `event:core:shell:execute` with typed command as an argument.

 Hooks manager